-“Alright, but Ben’s not a deaf, blind dog.”
+“Alright, but Ben is not a deaf dog.”

 “No, he’s a Black, like you just said.
 You know what the Black name means in Glacier Village.
 And did you hear Wesley go on and on after his fall about how she was responsible for the group and that if anything happened, she would be to blame?”

 “Shh!
-Wesley’s coming,” Drew said in a hushed voice.
-He then turned and greeted him with a quick upwards flick of his head.
+He’s comin’ over,” Drew said in a hushed voice.
+He then turned and greeted Wesley with a quick upwards flick of his head.
 “Hey Wes, what did your dad say?
 Did he talk to the kidnappers?”

 “I’m not supposed to talk about it.
 That old guy shouldn’t have called the cops either.”

 “Don’t worry, Wes,” Drew said.
-“If your dad says he’s got it handled, Ben’s as good as home.
+“If your dad says he’s got it handled, Ben is as good as home.
 He didn’t get rich and successful for no reason.”